Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Cattle Decapitation – Electric Brixton – 30 January 2025.
 Photo Manuela Langotsch/MetalTalk

-From the sickly-coloured pentagram lighting arrangement to Cattle Decapitation’s assaulting stage presence, we were enraptured.
-We Eat Our Young yanked us back to reality when we heard ourselves join in the screams of “We eat our young!”
-We could not resist the pit for Scourge Of The Offspring and immediately agreed with whoever shouted: “I’ve had seven drinks and been hit multiple times; I’m having a great time.”
+From the sickly-coloured pentagram lighting arrangement to Cattle Decapitation’s assaulting stage presence, the crowd is enraptured as we scream “We eat our young” in terrifying unison.
+The pit for Scourge Of The Offspring is vicious and one fan sums up the night so far particularly well: “I’ve had seven drinks and been hit multiple times; I’m having a great time.”

-The motion-sick-inducing rollercoaster of tempos in Bring Back The Plague, led by David McGraw’s annihilation of his drum kit, kept us moshing like wild beasts.
-Guitarist Josh Elmore was grounded in his focus and intensity, while Olivier Pinard (bass) and Belisario Dimuzio (rhythm guitar) displayed some of the slickest helicoptering and headbanging.
+The motion-sick-inducing rollercoaster of tempos in Bring Back The Plague, led by David McGraw’s annihilation of his drum kit, keeps the crowd moshing like wild beasts.
+Guitarist Josh Elmore is grounded in his focus and intensity, while Olivier Pinard (bass) and Belisario Dimuzio (rhythm guitar) display some of the slickest helicoptering and headbanging.

 Cattle Decapitation - Electric Brixton - 30 January 2025.